2001-Sun Mar 26 01:27:36 EDT 2017

 We’ve all been there: Our dogs are perfect angels… right up until the moment the bath faucet turns on or the pills come out of the medicine cabinet.
 That’s why we’re here with tried-and-true solutions to help you take the stress out of things many dogs loathe, including taking pills, bathing, nail clipping and wearing clothing.

-Taking pills is sometimes a hassle for us humans, so it’s hard to expect our dogs to willingly
+Taking pills is sometimes a hassle for us humans, so it’s hard to expect our

 do the same.
 Fortunately, the appeal of a tasty treat can often outweigh the perceived downside of swallowing